-Other sources of mercury include most seafood, thimerosal-containing vaccinations and flu shots, which contain both mercury and aluminum.
+Other sources of mercury include most seafood, thimerosal-containing vaccinations and flu shots, which contain both mercury and aluminium.

-Aluminum cookware may also be a source of exposure.
-Although aluminum pots are probably less problematic than the sources mentioned above, I personally would not use aluminum cookware.
+Aluminium cookware may also be a source of exposure.
+Although aluminium pots are probably less problematic than the sources mentioned above, I personally would not use aluminium cookware.

 7. Avoid anticholinergic drugs.
 Drugs that block acetylcholine, a nervous system neurotransmitter, have been shown to increase your risk of dementia.
 These drugs include certain night-time pain relievers, antihistamines, sleep aids, certain antidepressants, medications to control incontinence, and certain narcotic pain relievers.

 A recent study found that those who took one drug classified as a ‘definite anticholinergics’ had a four times higher incidence of cognitive impairment.
 Regularly taking two of these drugs further increased the risk of cognitive impairment.

 Final Thoughts on Combating Alzheimer’s with Coconut Oil

 The damage done to your brain from the wrong foods and from unbalanced insulin and leptin levels actually begins decades before you show any of the telltale signs of Alzheimer’s.
 So it’s vitally important to make healthy decisions now, before you unwittingly do decades of damage to your brain and nerves that you may not be able to reverse.